-The Union did not coordinate and conduct their attacks in such a manner that might have stretched the Confederates to their breaking point.
 The Confederates took advantage of the Union mistakes and conducted an excellent defense of their position.
 The delaying action was inspired, the coordination between the artillery and infantry was flawless and the spirit of the soldiers, exhausted as they were, was superb.
 Praising his opponents, Soule summed it up thus, "On their side it was all good generalship and good luck; on ours it was the reverse."